 organisms such as mice, other mammals, and humans, these pathways are conserved.

 Specifically, during fasting, the body acts to conserve energy by minimizing any growth activities.
-This is achieved by shutting down the food signal sensors such as insulin-like growth factor-1 (IGF-1), the target of rapamycin (TOR), and protein kinase A (PKA) signaling.
+This is achieved by shutting down the food signal sensors such as insulin-like growth factor-1 (IGF-1), the target of rapamycin (TOR), and protein kinase A (PKA).
 In scientific terms, this process is called “down-regulation of nutrient sensing pathways.”
-Fasting-induced reductions in IGF-1, TOR, and PKA signaling result in increased cellular maintenance and protection, including increased activation of stress resistance, removal and replacement of damaged or dysfunctional cellular parts, and reduction of oxidative damage and inflammation.
-So, these fasting responses promote resilience and protection from aging and diseases.
+Fasting-induced reductions in IGF-1, TOR, and PKA signaling result in increased cellular maintenance and protection, including increased activation of stress resistance, and removal and replacement of old, worn out cellular parts.
+So, these fasting responses promote resilience.